Alexdesaint/Alexdesaint.github.io/content/_index.md

 - tag: Project Management
   text:
   - I manage projects through all different stages, from requirement to release, support and handover.
 I supervise the work of my juniors colleagues.
 I like to review the design and the code for other projects and give a constructive feedback.
   - I see myself as a team player and a problem solver.
-I enjoy focussing on design in order to build scalable solutions.
+I enjoy focusing on design in order to build scalable solutions.
 - tag: About me
   text:
   - >-